-Whey protein, due to its ability to provide high-quality and rapidly assimilated proteins, has become an essential supplement in sports nutrition .
+Whey protein, due to its ability to provide high-quality, rapidly assimilated protein, has become an essential supplement in sports nutrition .

-Whey , or whey protein , is a protein derived from milk.
-It is obtained during the production of cheese, when the milk is curdled, and the liquid that remains is called whey.
-The latter is then filtered and dried to obtain the whey powder that athletes consume for its many benefits.
+Whey, or whey protein , is a protein derived from milk.
+It is obtained during cheese production, when the milk is curdled, and the remaining liquid is called whey.
+This is then filtered and dried to obtain whey powder, which athletes consume for its many benefits.

-But what is whey used for?
-Whey is rich in essential amino acids , including BCAAs (branched-chain amino acids), which play a crucial role in muscle growth and recovery after exercise.
+But what is whey protein used for?
+Whey protein is rich in essential amino acids , particularly BCAAs (branched-chain amino acids), which play a crucial role in muscle growth and recovery after exercise.

 There are different types of whey available on the market:

-- Whey Concentrate : Containing between 70 and 80% protein, whey concentrate also has carbohydrates and fats in small quantities.
-It is often preferred for its good quality-price ratio.
+- Whey Concentrate : Containing between 70 and 80% protein, whey concentrate also contains small amounts of carbohydrates and fats.
+It is often preferred for its good value for money.

-- Whey Isolate : Filtered to obtain a higher concentration of protein, around 90%, whey isolate contains very little fat and lactose, which makes it ideal for people sensitive to lactose.
+- Whey Isolate : Filtered to achieve a higher protein concentration, around 90%, whey isolate contains very little fat and lactose, making it ideal for people with lactose sensitivities.

-- Hydrolyzed Whey : This form of hydrolyzed whey has been pre-digested, which facilitates its even faster absorption by the body, ideal for accelerated recovery after training.
+- Hydrolyzed Whey : This form of hydrolyzed whey has been pre-digested, making it even more quickly absorbed by the body, ideal for accelerated recovery after training.

-- Clear Whey : Lighter and more digestible, clear whey is distinguished by a more liquid texture and is often chosen by those who prefer a more refreshing alternative to traditional whey.
+- Clear Whey : Lighter and easier to digest, clear whey has a more liquid texture and is often chosen by those who prefer a more refreshing alternative to traditional whey.

 -